Learn how to do a simple and inexpensive DIY german schmear technique to update brick.

 Before the mortar dries, OR, if it’s too late, then AFTER the mortar is already dried, go back over the area with your bristle brush and knock down any areas where there are clumps or places where you don’t like how the mortar is setting.

 And the bottom line?
 I was sh$%ing bricks before I started this process.
 DEFINITELY apprehensive that I wouldn’t like the after as much as the before.
-THIS LOOK IS NOT for everyone, but personally, I LOVE the charm and personality and depth/texture/what-have-you it added to this space.
+THIS LOOK IS NOT for everyone, but personally, I LOVE the charm and personality and depth/texture/what-have-you it added to this master bedroom.

 So if you dig it too, don’t be too nervous to try it.
 It was SUPER inexpensive to do…less than $20 (given you already have a brick wall to try it on).
 And being a little scared is good for us once in a while.
 Helps us grow, right?